rlesiyon/cu-cpbs-7602/assignments/assignment02/readme.md

 The notebook for the assignment is available at `assignments` folder in the [repository](https://github.com/rlesiyon/cu-cpbs-7602).

-The notebook for the assignment is [assignments02/assignment2.ipynb](https://github.com/rlesiyon/cu-cpbs-7602/blob/main/assignments/assignments02/assignment2.ipynb).
+The notebook for the assignment is [assignments02/assignment2.ipynb](https://github.com/rlesiyon/cu-cpbs-7602/blob/main/assignments/assignment02/assignment2.ipynb).

 Data:

-Will be download to `data` folder.
-In the notebook, the gene expression + metadata + phenotype is downloaded in the notebook first cells.
+The data is download in the assignment02 notebook, and store at ../data folder in the repository.

 __Environment__